hoanguye99/node-zing-mp3/README.md

 # node-zing-mp3
-A backend NodeJS for next-zing-mp3
+A backend NodeJS implementation of next-zing-mp3